 The second panel depicts the situation when the wavefields have been extrapolated to the depth of the water column.
-Now energy in D and U is collocated and the primary is imaged during correlation, $UD^$ .
+Now energy in D and U is collocated and the primary is imaged during correlation, UD^ .
 The multiple prediction is still zero valued.
 The last panel depicts the wavefields and imaging results after the wavefields have been propagated to twice the depth of the water column.
 Now the source energy is collocated with the multiple, and the correlation results in a negative polarity event.
-Simultaneously, the primary is now at t = 0 which maps energy into the IS-SRMP volume, M. However, even though the kinematics of the multiple in UU are correct, the event has the wrong polarity.
-Also notice that the multiple is now at
+Simultaneously, the primary is now at t=0 which maps energy into the IS-SRMP volume, M. However, even though the kinematics of the multiple in UU are correct, the event has the wrong polarity.
+Also notice that the multiple is now at the original time of the primary, which sets up prediction of second-order multiples from the convolution of the first-order multiples.
+Importantly, even if the velocity used to calculate the extrapolation phasors is incorrect, both I and M will share the same error.
+Also, U consisting of only primaries will correctly predict the location of multiples even if no multiples exist in the data.

-Figure 7.1: One-dimensional example of IS-SRMP during shot-profile migration at three extrapolation levels, z = 0, 1, 2.
+Figure 7.1: One-dimensional example of IS-SRMP during shot-profile migration at three extrapolation levels, z=0,1,2.
 Trace U represents data with a primary and multiple event.
 Trace D is the modeled impulsive source wavefield.
-Trace I is the conventional image $(UD^)$ .
-Trace M is the multiple prediction (UU).
-Final image volumes for each depth level are produced by extracting the values of I and M at t = 0.
-DepthMult-sketch [NR]
+Trace I is the conventional image I is the multiple prediction I in I is the multiple prediction I in I